mui/material-ui/docs/src/pages/customization/typography/typography.md

 {{"demo": "pages/customization/typography/ResponsiveFontSizesChart.js", "hideToolbar": true}}

-You can see this in action in the example below. adjust your browser's window size, and notice how the font size changes as the width crosses the different [breakpoints](/customization/breakpoints/):
+You can see this in action in the example below.
+Adjust your browser's window size, and notice how the font size changes as the width crosses the different [breakpoints](/customization/breakpoints/):

 ```js
 import { createMuiTheme, responsiveFontSizes } from '@material-ui/core/styles';